Lessa Kananiʻopua Pelayo-Lozada

 Lessa Kananiʻopua Pelayo-Lozada is an American librarian.
-She is the adult services assistant manager for the Palos Verdes Library District in Southern California.
-In 2021, Pelayo-Lozada was elected as president of the American Library Association for the 2022-2023 term; she is the youngest person to be elected ALA president as well as the first Pacific Islander.
+She is the current Director for the Glendale Public Library in Southern California.
+In 2021, Pelayo-Lozada was elected as president of the American Library Association for the 2022–2023 term; she is the youngest person to be elected ALA president as well as the first Pacific Islander.

 Early life and education

 Lessa Kananiʻopua Pelayo was born in Southern California.
 She is multiracial, describing her heritage as "half white and half Hawaiian-Filipino-Portuguese-with a smidge of Chinese."
 Pelayo-Lozada has described her background as a multiracial Native Hawaiian raised on the Continent as being influential in her work in diversity, equity, and inclusion.

 She grew up in Torrance and Gardena, graduating from Bishop Montgomery High School in 2003.

 Pelayo-Lozada attended El Camino College, receiving an associate degree in philosophy in 2005.
 She went on to earn two degrees from the University of California, Los Angeles: a bachelor's degree in sociology in 2007 and a Master of Library and Information Science in 2009.
 She wrote her master's thesis describing how cultural information is retained and disseminated among those in the Native Hawaiian diaspora in Southern California.